moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 After executing the above command, all the resources will be applied per the dependencies.

-To learn more about the bundle, [refer to this](https://dataos.info/resources/bundle/).
+To learn more about the Bundle, [refer to this](https://dataos.info/resources/bundle/).

 ### **Create a Policy to secure the data**

 The Policy Resource in DataOS enforces a "never trust, always verify" ethos with ABAC, dynamically evaluating and granting access permissions only if explicitly requested and authorized at each action attempt.

-Let’s see how you can create a data policy for data masking:
+Let’s see how you can create a Data Policy for data masking:

 ```yaml
 name: email-masking-policy